Publications - Reprints

 PhD Dissertation: Here be Dragons: Functional Analyses of Thermal Adaptation and Biogeography of Reptiles in a Changing World.
 Iowa State University

 MS Thesis: Are Reproductive Life-History Traits of Australian Three-line Skinks Fixed or Phenotypically Plastic?
 University of Central Oklahoma

-Telemeco, R.S., and C.R.
-Feldman (In Preparation, available on request) Local adaptation and speciation in alligator lizards: An integrative analysis combining morphological, ecological, and molecular evidence.
-Planned submission to Evolution.
+Telemeco, R.S., B. Lavin, and C.R.
+Feldman (In Preparation, available upon request) Local adaptation and speciation in alligator lizards: An integrative analysis combining morphological, ecological, and molecular evidence.
+Planned submission to Molecular Ecology Spring 2019.

 †: equal contributions, * undergraduate mentee